k21971/EvilHack/doc/evilhack-changelog.md

 - Handle spiders, cockatrices in mbodypart
 - Invoking the Staff of Aesculapius cures withering
 - Implement new dragon armor system: DSM replaced by scaled armor (dtsund)
+- Fix: a couple small issues with dtsund-DSM implementation